-- 3.2.a.1.
-Prior to appointment to the program, fellows must have completed an acceptable residency as described in 3.2. in anesthesiology or emergency medicine; or at least three clinical years in an acceptable residency as described in 3.2. in neurological surgery, obstetrics and gynecology, orthopaedic surgery, otolaryngology head and neck surgery, surgery, thoracic surgery, vascular surgery, or urology.
-(Core) - 3.2.b.
-Fellow Eligibility Exception The Review Committee for Anesthesiology will allow the following exception to the fellowship eligibility requirements: - 3.2.b.1.
-An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in 3.2, but who does meet all of the following additional qualifications and conditions: (Core) - 3.2.b.1.a. evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) - 3.2.b.1.b. review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core)

-- 3.2.b.1.c. verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
+3.2.a.1.
+Prior to appointment in the program, fellows must have successfully completed a program in medical genetics and genomics that satisfies the requirements in 3.2.
+(Core)

+3.2.b.
+Fellow Eligibility Exception The Review Committee for Medical Genetics and Genomics will allow the following exception to the fellowship eligibility requirements:

+- 3.2.b.1.
+An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in 3.2., but who does meet all of the following additional qualifications and conditions: (Core) - 3.2.b.1.a. evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) - 3.2.b.1.b. review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) - 3.2.b.1.c. verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
 (Core) - 3.2.b.2.
 Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
 (Core)